bcgov/diputils/README.md

 1. copy the contents of this folder into your private folder (R:/$USER/bin/)
 - copy the tar.gz file into your home folder, and extract it there...
-- this file, bash.bat, etc. should reside in R:/$USER/bin/...

-.. for example, if they're in R:/$USER/bin/bin/ the files..

-.. would need to be moved up a level!
+- this file, bash.bat, etc. should reside in R:/$USER/bin/.. for example, if they were in R:/$USER/bin/diputils-master/ the files should be moved up a level!

 2. navigate there (R:/$USER/bin) in Windows Explorer (the file manager)
-	- for example, if my user name was "bob", the place to go is:
+	- for example, if my user name is "bob", the place to go is:
 		R:/bob/bin

 3. double-click on bash.bat (bash) to enter the cygwin bash prompt (the programs should be built automatically)

-You can check if the utilities are working by typing (followed by pressing return):
+To check if the utilities are working: can type (followed by pressing return):
 ```
 csv_slice
 ```

-If the programs built correctly you would see:
+If programs built correctly you would seem something like:

 Error: usage:
         slice.exe [infile] [Field name] ..
 [Field name n]

-4. How to find out where a particular script is: at the terminal in the bin/ folder,

-to find csv_slice:
+4. How to find out where a particular script is: (at the terminal in the bin/ folder) to find csv_slice:
 ```
 find ./ -name "csv_slice*"
 ```

 in this instance the output was:

 ./cpp/csv_slice.cpp

 ./csv_slice.exe

-the .cpp file is c++ code in the appropriate folder; the .exe file is the verb deployed at the terminal
+The .cpp file is c++ code in the appropriate folder; the .exe file is the verb deployed at the terminal
-  - These utilities use a language-agnostic format where all scripts are represented as verbs available on the command-line
+* These utilities aim for a language-agnostic format where all scripts (regardless of language) are represented as verbs available on the command-line (hence, from any language via system call)

-Notes:
+### Notes:
 How to find out your user name in linux / Cygwin prompt:

 type (followed by return):